-View our “before” and “after” dental treatment photos below to see how we’ve helped many of our patients overcome cavities, advanced tooth decay, fractured teeth or other issues.
+View our “before” and “after” dental treatment and tips photos below to see how we’ve helped many of our patients overcome cavities, advanced tooth decay, fractured teeth or other issues.
 We restore your young one’s teeth so they can smile with confidence again!

 Brushing your infant’s teeth

 Your infant or young child’s teeth may be brushed by supporting the head on your arm or on a flat surface.

 Histological slides of how cavities form and advance in grooves on the biting surfaces of teeth.
 Cavities in the grooves are much larger than what is seen on the surface.
 A huge cavity may be hidden underneath a small surface one.